saurabhmahra91/saurabhmahra91/README.md

 <h1>It's awesome to see you here!</h1>

 I am Saurabh Mahra.
-I am a proramming enthusiast (civil engineer by trade).
-At the time of writing this, I am a third-year student at Indian Institute if Technology Bombay.
+I am a programming enthusiast (civil engineer by trade).
+I am a third-year student at the Indian Institute of Technology Bombay at the time of writing this.

 <h2>Things that excites me the most - </h2>
 <p>